Unbundled legal services—also known as limited scope representation—are an increasingly popular offering amongst lawyers and clients alike.

 1. Understand your ethical obligations

-Research your ethical requirements, as rules concerning unbundled services vary by jurisdiction.
-The ABA’s most recent Formal Opinion on unbundled legal services, ABA Formal Ethics Opinion 472 (2015), notes that lawyers are authorized to provide limited scope representation under Model Rule 1.2(c).
-It recommends that lawyers providing unbundled services memorialize the scope of the representation in a writing provided to the client.
+Because rules concerning unbundled services vary by jurisdiction, you must research your ethical requirements before offering limited scope representation as a service.
+The ABA’s Formal Opinion on unbundled legal services, ABA Formal Ethics Opinion 472 (2015), notes that lawyers are authorized to provide limited scope representation under Model Rule 1.2(c).
+It recommends that lawyers providing unbundled services memorialize the scope of the representation to the client in writing.
 As ABA Opinion 472 further notes, Model Rule 1.2(c) allows a lawyer to limit the scope of representation if the limitation is reasonable under the circumstances and if the client gives informed consent.

-Because each jurisdiction’s rules and case law differ regarding unbundled legal services, and because its contours are always evolving, small firms and solos should continuously check the ethics rules and decisional law in their jurisdiction before providing unbundled legal help.
+Because each jurisdiction’s rules and case law differ regarding unbundled legal services and the law constantly evolves, small firms and solos should continuously check the ethics rules and decisional law in their jurisdiction before providing unbundled legal help.
 When in doubt, limited scope attorneys should seek and obtain state bar or court permission, if needed.

 2. Determine what unbundled services you will offer